2022 Season

 Right tackle Teven Jenkins wasn’t, however.
 Instead, rookie Braxton Jones was given time with the first team at left tackle.
 Larry Borom, who lined up as Chicago’s left tackle throughout the offseason, was the first-team right tackle at OTAs.
 It was Jenkins’ turn to run with the backups.

-“Early on in OTAs … we said, ‘Hey, we’re going to move guys around,'” Eberflus said Wednesday.
-“So it’s the halfway point for us.
-We made the switch, and we wanted to change combinations.”
+“Early on in OTAs … we said, ‘Hey, we’re going to move guys around,””

 “And that’s not the only [change],” Eberflus said.
 “We’ve changed from tackle to tackle.
 We’ve moved some receivers around.
-Some guys playing ‘X’.
-Some guys are playing ‘Z.’ We’ve adjusted some guys on the defensive line to really found out — have a true evaluation of what’s the best fit for us going into training camp.
+Some guys playing ‘X”.
+Some guys are playing “Z.” We’ve adjusted some guys on the defensive line to really found out — have a true evaluation of what’s the best fit for us going into training camp.

 “We might like the other combination.
 We might like this combination.
 We might not like either of them.
 Now let’s go to [this] one in training camp.
 We’ll figure out what the best thing is, and that’s really just more information for the coaches to find out what’s best for the Bears.”